- How to recognize outdated methods that can be solved using technology.

 Depending on the type of business, the technology solutions you implement will be different.

-If it’s a home services business like Plumb-Tech, the solution could be different than what you use at a larger company like Anderson.
+If it’s a home services business like Plumb-Tech, the solution could be different than what you use at a larger company like the HVAC business we discussed.
 The size and type of the company will dictate the technology you introduce.